Anthony Salvin: Mature career

 Most of Salvin's designs for major houses continued to be in the Tudor style.
 These include Keele Hall in Staffordshire for Ralph Sneyd (1793–1870), and Thoresby Hall in Nottinghamshire for Sydney Pierrepont, 3rd Earl Manvers.
-There were exceptions, including Penoyre House in Brecon, an Italianate villa-style house for Colonel John Lloyd Vaughan Watkins and Oxon Hoath in West Peckham, Kent in the French Châteauesque style for Sir William Geary.
+There were exceptions, including Penoyre House in Brecon, an Italianate villa-style house for Colonel John Lloyd Vaughan Watkins and Oxon Hoath in West Peckham, Kent in the French Châteauesque style for Sir William Geary, 3rd Baronet.

 A major part of Salvin's work was to restore, refit and create castles.
 In 1835 he refaced Norwich Castle, in 1844 he repaired the ruins of Newark Castle and in 1845 he repaired the ruins of Carisbrooke Castle on the Isle of Wight.
 In the early 1840s the Queen's Gate of Caernarvon Castle collapsed, and in 1844 Salvin repaired it and rebuilt some of the other masonry of the castle.
 He also restored Naworth Castle in Cumbria after it was damaged by a fire on 18 May 1844.

 In 1851 he surveyed the Beauchamp Tower of the Tower of London and subsequently restored the Salt, Wakefield and White Towers and the Chapel of St Peter ad Vincula.
 Following this he was instructed by Prince Albert to carry out work on Windsor Castle.
 This included replacing sash windows with lancets and mullioned windows and rebuilding the Clewer Tower.
 Salvin designed Peckforton Castle in Cheshire for John Tollemache, 1st Baron Tollemache as a recreation of a castle of the time of Edward I. In 1852 he started work on the restoration of Alnwick Castle in Northumberland.
 This included replacing one of the towers with a larger tower, the Prudhoe Tower, creating a porte-cochère, replacing windows and replanning the interior.

 Salvin also restored and repaired 20 old churches and three cathedrals, and built 34 new churches.
 In the early 1840s he had worked on The Holy Sepulchre, Cambridge, employing James Rattee, and following this he was made an honorary member of the Cambridge Camden Society.
 He arranged for the removal of buildings around the south transept of Norwich Cathedral and reordered its choir.
 He also made alterations to Durham and Wells Cathedrals.
 In all he designed at least 34 new churches.
 Salvin's restorations were not to the liking of the Society for the Protection of Ancient Buildings, particularly his removal of "unwanted fabric" from churches.
 Other work carried out by Salvin included rebuilding the keep of Durham Castle for student accommodation, and work on restoring Trinity College, Cambridge.

 Later life

 In 1857, while working on Warwick Castle, Salvin suffered a stroke but recovered from it.
 In 1860, his wife died and he designed a new house for himself, Hawksfold at Fernhurst, Sussex.
 In 1863 he was awarded the royal gold medal of the Royal Institute of British Architects and in 1879 he retired from formal practice.
 He died at Hawksfold in 1881 and was buried at Fernhurst.
-His estate was valued at over £78,000.
+His estate was valued at over £78,000 (£ in 2022).